Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Experiments

-We now evaluate the multi-quantile generator built on top of our multi-step point forecasts.
-The neural network models $\phi(t_k, x^{v_i}_{1: t_i}; \Theta_u)$ are trained on mini-batches of training data $\mathrm{sw}(x_{1:t_i}^{v_i})$ generated by sliding windows, along with the set of Chebyshev roots $\{t_k\}_{k=0}^{d-1}$.
-We train $d$ number of models $\phi$ where each of them is evaluated at one $t_k$.
-The Chebyshev polynomial coefficients $\{c_k(x^{v_i}_{1: t_i})\}_{k=0}^{d-1}$ in Eq (\ref{eq:approx}) can then be obtained by applying type-II DCT transformations into $d$ model outputs, where further computations using $\{c_k(x^{v_i}_{1: t_i})\}_{k=0}^{d-1}$ in Eq (\ref{eq:coeff}) and (\ref{eq:approx_2}) produce quantile estimations $q(\tau_s), \forall \tau_s \in [0, 1]$.
-Procedures for generating point forecasts remain unchanged as the multi-quantile generator is an independent module.
-Figure \ref{fig:forecasts} demonstrates probabilistic forecasting results on arbitrary chosen vertices in the M5 dataset.
-The multi-quantile forecasts can well-capture the uncertainty in difference time series.
-As a comparison, we also show an example of SHARQ trained with LSTNet model, where the multi-quantile estimations are less constrained by the mean forecast.
+We now evaluate the quantile forecasts after point forecasts are obtained.
+The neural network models $\phi$ are fed into mini-batches of training data $\mathrm{sw}(x_{1:t_0})$ generated by sliding windows, which are used to approximate Chebyshev coefficients.
+Each quantile estimation can then be computed recurrently and trained by quantile loss function.
+Figure \ref{fig:forecasts} demonstrates quantile forecasting results on some arbitrary chosen vertices in Austrlian Labour dataset.
+Overall, the multi-quantile forecasts can well-capture the distribution of future time stamps at different aggregation levels, while the point forecasts binds the other quantiles by serving as the median of distribution.
+As a comparison, we also show an example of SHARQ trained with LSTM model, where the multiple quantile estimations are less constrained by the point forecast.
 Note that SHARQ is a very strong baseline, providing results superior to specific observation noise model such as Gaussian or negative binomial distribution.
 However, quantile crossing is possible since SHARQ cannot guarantee strict monotonicity w.r.t $\tau_s$.
-We use CRPS \citep{matheson1976scoring} to measure the probabilistic forecasts as shown in Table \ref{tab:mape}, our baseline uncertainty estimations include Gaussian noise for post-training methods and the multiple quantile regression of SHARQ.
+Table \ref{tab:mape} quantitatively compares each method using CRPS: although the quantile forecasting results didn't reach the same performance as point forecasts, \texttt{DYCHEM} still outperforms other baselines in the majority of situations.